MDecker-MobileComputing/WearOS_TemperaturSensor/README.md

 <br>

-Screenshots were taken from emulator; on each the NavigationDrawer is pulled out a bit.
+Screenshots were taken from emulator; on each the [Navigation Drawer](https://designguidelines.withgoogle.com/wearos/components/navigation-drawer.html) (area with three dots on upper edge of the display) is opened a bit.

 <br>